johnfedoruk/bangular/aio/content/guide/http.md

 #### Interceptor order

-Angular applies interceptors in the order that you provide them.
+Bangular applies interceptors in the order that you provide them.
 If you provide interceptors _A_, then _B_, then _C_,  requests will flow in _A->B->C_ and responses will flow out _C->B->A_.